aws-samples/sample-YOLOv8-neuron/README.md

 ## Usage

 ### Training (Pre-trained models are available in weights folder, you can skip this step)
+### Not recommended for Inferntia since it is made for Inferencencing

 ```bash
 # Train YOLOv8-n model on GPU